MileHacker Logo

 Minor cuts and scrapes from exploration or beach activities occur.
 Mosquitoes can be present, especially in warmer months near standing water.
 Jellyfish stings are possible in coastal waters, especially in late summer.

 Carry a basic Travel first aid kit with Band-aids, disinfectant wipes.
-Use Mosquito repellent wipes or spray in evenings.
-Observe warning flags at beaches for jellyfish.
+Use Mosquito repellent wipes or spray at night.
+Observe warning flags on the beaches for jellyfish.

 Do not ignore small injuries.
 Seek medical advice for severe bites or stings.
 Avoid swimming in areas with jellyfish warnings.